 Consumers focused on saving money; non-edible unit sales down, while dollar sales up

 CHICAGO — July 31, 2019 — Consumer confidence peaked in Q2 2019, but spending is down and saving is up, according to the latest IRI® Consumer Connect Survey results released today.
 Even though 56% of consumers say their financial health is good, CPG unit sales were flat or down and the non-food sector is struggling as well.
-To examine how consumers’ shopping behaviours and attitudes are affecting non-edibles, IRI also released a new report, "Consumer Confidence Impacts Non-Food Sales."
+To examine how consumers’ shopping behaviors and attitudes are affecting non-edibles, IRI also released a new report, "Consumer Confidence Impacts Non-Food Sales."

 "Given the strong GDP, record unemployment and even steady inflation, consumers are feeling very confident," said Joan Driggs, vice president of Content and Thought Leadership.
-"However, when we look at consumer behaviour, it’s as if they’re waiting for a shoe to drop.
+"However, when we look at consumer behavior, it’s as if they’re waiting for a shoe to drop.
 They are saving more and curbing spending on non-edible products, such as beauty and personal care."

-The Consumer Connect Index, which monitors consumers’ financial health and CPG behaviours for factors such as brand loyalty, attitudes toward organic/natural food and beverages, perception of national compared to store brands and frequency of using retailers’ and manufacturers’ coupons, is above 100 for Q2 2019, the highest since the Consumer Connect survey was launched in Q1 2016.
+The Consumer Connect Index, which monitors consumers’ financial health and CPG behaviors for factors such as brand loyalty, attitudes toward organic/natural food and beverages, perception of national compared to store brands and frequency of using retailers’ and manufacturers’ coupons, is above 100 for Q2 2019, the highest since the Consumer Connect survey was launched in Q1 2016.
 Consumers report they are saving more in 2019 (42%) compared to a year ago (39%).
 Sixty percent of households earning $100,000 or more say their savings have grown in the past six months.
 The rate of increased savings is fairly consistent across all generations.

 Doing more with less